maxonrow/maxathon/ft-sample/README.md

 - execute `npm install`
 - execute `npm run build`
 - execute `npm run start`
-- you should see `KYC Process Completed !!` output generated in your terminal
+- you should see `FT Operation Successfully Completed!` output generated in your terminal

 ### Step 5 - Checkout Article

-- checkout our [cookbook](https://medium.com/) on how to design & implement FT.
+- checkout our [cookbook](https://medium.com/) on detailed explanation of the code & how to design & implement FT.
 - please! remember to claps, follow & share. we will mint you something!
 You will find out soon!